 To keep pace with international demand, as well as rising domestic consumption of animal products, Brazil's livestock sector has added animals, production facilities, and processing and transport capacity.
-But this has come at a significant ecological cost, including to the Amazon rainforest and the Cerrado, the world's most biologically diverse savannah.
-Brazil is the world's fourth largest emitter of climate-warming greenhouse gases (GHGs).
-Deforestation and changes in land-use to pave the way for livestock and crops are responsible for 75 percent of Brazil's GHGs.
+This has come at a significant ecological cost, including to the Amazon rainforest and the Cerrado, the world's most biologically diverse savannah.
+Brazil is the fourth largest global emitter of carbon dioxide.
+Deforestation and changes in land-use to pave the way for livestock and crops are responsible for 75 percent of Brazil's greenhouse gases (GHG) emissions.

-Half of Brazil's GHG emissions between 2003 and 2008 came from the cattle sector alone, according to recent research.
+Half of Brazil's GHGs between 2003 and 2008 came from the cattle sector alone, according to recent research.
 The search for new pasture for cattle is the prime cause of deforestation in the Amazon.
 As of 2007, about 74 million cattle, or 40 percent of Brazil's herd, were living in the "Legal Amazon" region.